noaa-pifsc/PIFSC-DataValidationModule/docs/How to Define Criteria in Data Validation Module.md

 	    - Parent Tables must have a single numeric primary key column (More detail is available in DVM-DB-007 in the [DVM Business Rules](./DVM%20-%20Business%20Rule%20Documentation.md))
   - <a name="DVM_config_QC"></a>Step 6: Verify the DVM Configuration is Valid
 	  - Query the Combined DVM Configuration QC view (DVM_STD_QC_ALL_RPT_V), any rows returned indicate DVM configuration errors that will prevent the DVM from being processed on a given Parent Record.
 Each row will contain information about what is causing the configuration error and how to resolve it.
-  - Step 7: Develop and verify repeatable, automated DVM test cases
+	- Step 7 (optional): Develop a database-specific PL/SQL package to easily execute the DVM for a specific parent record or all parent records
     - This process has been developed using the Centralized Cruise Database (Git URL: git@picgitlab.nmfs.local:centralized-data-tools/centralized-cruise-database.git) starting in version 0.23 (Git tag: cen_cruise_db_v0.23).
+An example CCD_DVM_PKG is available as an example implementation.
+  - Step 8: Develop and verify repeatable, automated DVM test cases
+    - This process has been developed using the Centralized Cruise Database (Git URL: git@picgitlab.nmfs.local:centralized-data-tools/centralized-cruise-database.git) starting in version 0.23 (Git tag: cen_cruise_db_v0.23).
 Refer to the tagged versions of the CCD that match the version of the DVM (e.g. DVM_db_v1.0) for the corresponding automated test cases.
-	    - For more information review the Centralized Cruise Database DVM Testing Documentation.docx document in the docs/test_cases/DVM_PKG directory
+	    - For more information review the [CDVM Testing Documentation](https://picgitlab.nmfs.local/centralized-data-tools/centralized-cruise-database/-/blob/master/docs/packages/CDVM/test%20cases/CDVM%20Testing%20Documentation.md) in the CCD repository

 ## <a name="examples"></a>Examples Section:
 - <a name="example_mult_QC_criteria"></a>Example Multiple Criteria Data QC View: